karpatkey/defyes/README.md

 Run `make build` to build the docker image used to following development workflows.

-The default image name used is `defi-protocols`.
+The default image name used is `Defyes`.
 You could override it specify `make build image=...`.

 The default `CONFIG_FILE` is defined as `config.json` from the current working directory.